zarf-dev/proposals/0048-schema-update-process/README.md

 #### Story 2

 As a package creator, I want to create packages using the newer API version, however I still want my package to be deployable on older versions of Zarf that have not yet introduced this API version.
-I run `zarf package inspect manifests <my-package>` and ensure that `.build.DeployRequirements.Version` is empty or less than my expected version.
+I run `zarf package inspect definition <my-package>` and ensure that `.build.deployRequirements.version` is empty or less than my expected version.

 #### Story 3